 Little Cigars: Little cigars are nearly identical in appearance to cigarettes, but are wrapped with tobacco leaf or a substance containing tobacco, whereas cigarettes are wrapped in paper.
 Little cigars are also different from cigarillos, which weigh slightly more than little cigars.
 Read more about the difference between cigarettes, cigars, little cigars, and cigarillos and how to regulate little cigars.

 Menthol: According to the Public Health Law Center, menthol “is an ingredient produced synthetically or found organically in plants of the mint family.”
 Menthol has been used as an additive in tobacco products because its cooling properties can reduce the irritation caused by smoking.
 The 2009 Family Smoking and Tobacco Prevention Act banned flavored cigarettes, but excluded menthol flavoring from regulation.
-Read more about menthol tobacco products and how to regulate them:
+Read more about menthol tobacco products and strategies to regulate them.

 Minimum price law: Minimum price laws set floor prices for tobacco products and include measures such as establishing minimum markups when cigarettes are sold from wholesalers to retailers or from retailers to consumers (which can vary by brand), trade discount exclusions, and establishing uniform minimum prices for all brands which can be pegged to inflation.
 For more information on minimum price laws, review the following resources: